Your capital is at risk. Terms and conditions apply.

 Platform Features

-InvestEngine offers two distinct service models: a DIY platform for self-directed investors and managed portfolios for those preferring a hands-off approach.
+InvestEngine offers a DIY platform for self-directed investors.
 The platform interface is clean and straightforward, focusing on essential information without overwhelming users with unnecessary data.

 Best For

 InvestEngine is ideal for ETF-focused investors seeking a low-cost, transparent platform without unnecessary frills.
-It's particularly well-suited for both beginners wanting a managed solution and experienced investors who know exactly which ETFs they want to include in their portfolios.
+It's particularly well-suited for both beginners and experienced investors who know exactly which ETFs they want to include in their portfolios.

 Read Review | Visit InvestEngine